Nullus157/bs58-rs/README.md

 Compared to [`rust-base58`][] this is massively faster (over ten times as fast when decoding 32 bytes, almost 40 times as fast when encoding 32 bytes), has no external dependencies and supports a configurable alphabet.

+## Developing

+This project uses [clippy][] and denies warnings in CI builds.
+To ensure your changes will be accepted please check them with `cargo clippy` (available via `cargo install clippy` on nightly rust) before submitting a pull request (along with `cargo test` as usual).

 ## License